masitamohamad/ETL-Project-US-Stock-Prices/README.md

 Write the data into a database for storage
 SQLAlchemy
-* Created combined symbol/year column to use as primary key
+* Created combined symbol/year column to use as primary key for each table
+* Created classes: Dividends, Earnings, Prices
+* Defined columns within each class
+* Established database connection using create_engine function
+* Pushed the created classes and queried server using a Session object

 Output file:
-1. x.sqlite
+1. stonks.sqlite